srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 Search for a Pod called ``open5gs-amf-*`` and set ``amf_addr`` to the ``IP`` value of the Pod.

-For more information on the configuration of the CU/DU please refer to the `srsRAN gNB with COTS UEs Tutorial <https://docs.srsran.com/projects/project/en/latest/tutorials/source/cotsUE/source/index.html#setup-considerations>`_.
+For more information on:

+   - The configuration of the CU/DU please refer to the `srsRAN gNB with COTS UEs Tutorial <https://docs.srsran.com/projects/project/en/latest/tutorials/source/cotsUE/source/index.html#setup-considerations>`_.
-For more information on the parameters of the ``values.yaml`` file refer to ``charts/srsran-project/README.md`` in `this repository <https://github.com/srsran/srsRAN_Project_helm/tree/main/charts/srsran-project>`_.
+   - The parameters of the ``values.yaml`` file refer to ``charts/srsran-project/README.md`` in `this repository <https://github.com/srsran/srsRAN_Project_helm/tree/main/charts/srsran-project>`_.

-Docker images are available on `Docker Hub <https://hub.docker.com/u/softwareradiosystems>`_.
+The relevant Docker images are available on `Docker Hub <https://hub.docker.com/u/softwareradiosystems>`_.

 Dockerfiles for the srsRAN Project container can be found in ``images/srsran-project`` in `this repository <https://github.com/srsran/srsRAN_Project_helm/tree/main/images>`_.

 A detailed breakdown on connecting the CU/DU to open5GS can be found in :ref:`this tutorial <open5gs>`.